helq/blag/src/index.md

 the same subject from the same university.

 The things I like to do include: coding and fiction writing.
-The things I tend to enjoy the most are often weird, niche and obscure, _i.e.,_ most things creative.
+The things I tend to enjoy the most are often absurd, niche and obscure, _i.e.,_ most things creative.

 ## Selected Projects ##